 Reforming Congress: I have made Congressional reform and accountability priorities in my service in Congress.

-- Ending the Revolving Door Between Congress and Lobbying – I introduced legislation to close the so-called “Daschle Loophole” by instituting a 5-year ban on lobbying by former Members of Congress and senior Congressional staff to limit unfair influence on the legislative process.
+- Ending the Revolving Door Between Congress and Lobbying– I introduced legislation to close the so-called “Daschle Loophole” by instituting a 5-year ban on lobbying by former Members of Congress and senior Congressional staff to limit unfair influence on the legislative process.
 My legislation also says that if you want to become a lobbyist, you have to forfeit your federal retirement benefits.
-If you are serving in Congress as a Member or staffer, your focus should be on public service, not how you can use such service as a means to a lucrative lobbying career.
+If you are serving in Congress as a Member or staffer, your focus should be on public service, not how you can use such service as a means to launch a lucrative lobbying career.